 If your healthcare professional thinks you might have ampullary cancer, you may be referred to a specialist.
 This might be a doctor who specializes in treating diseases and conditions of the digestive system, called a gastroenterologist.
 If a cancer diagnosis is made, you also may be referred to a doctor who specializes in treating cancer.
 This doctor is called an oncologist.

 Because appointments can be brief, it's a good idea to be prepared.
 Here's some information to help you get ready.

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.

-- Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Write down symptoms you're experiencing, including any that may not seem related to the reason for which you scheduled the appointment.

-- Write down key personal information, including any major stresses or recent life changes.
+- Write down key personal information, including major stresses or recent life changes.

-- Make a list of all medications, vitamins or supplements that you're taking.
+- Make a list of all medicines, vitamins or supplements you're taking and the doses.

-- Consider taking a family member or friend along.
-Sometimes it can be difficult to take in all the information provided during an appointment.
+- Take a family member or friend along.
+Sometimes it can be difficult to remember all the information provided during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

-- Write down questions to ask your doctor.
+- Write down questions to ask your healthcare team.

-- Are there brochures or other printed material that I can take with me?
+- Are there brochures or other printed material I can have?
 What websites do you recommend?